 The paleo diet emulates the eating of paleolithic people taking a literal ‘‘hunter-gatherer’ approach to food choices.
-The idea is that if we eat like our ancestors did thousands of years ago, we can see healthy benefits such as weight loss and reduced incidence of disease.
-It is much more restrictive than DASH or Mediterranean (making it a diet most people only follow for a limited time) restricting sugar, dairy, legumes, grains and corn as well and any processed food.
-Your food choices focus around what you would be able to ‘hunt’ or ‘gather’ and therefore rely entirely on whole foods and typically seasonally with lots of vegetables, high-quality meats, fruit and healthy fats.
+The idea is that if we eat as our ancestors did thousands of years ago, we can see healthy benefits such as weight loss and reduced incidence of disease.
+It is much more restrictive than DASH or Mediterranean (making it a diet most people only follow for a limited time) restricting sugar, dairy, legumes, grains, and corn as well as any processed food.
+Your food choices focus on what you would be able to ‘hunt’ or ‘gather’ and therefore rely entirely on whole foods and typically seasonally with lots of vegetables, high-quality meats, fruit, and healthy fats.
 While supporting research on specific health benefits is limited, a diet that shifts your attention to real foods versus processed is always a positive one.

 80 / 20 Diet

 This diet is fairly straightforward.
-80% of the time you’re filling your plate with nutrient-rich foods including fruits, vegetables, proteins, legumes and healthy fats.
-The remaining 20% is your wiggle room to enjoy the occasional treat and less ‘healthy’ options such as refined breads, pasta, sweets, etc. Those that follow and/or promote this way of eating find it to be a diet that’s approachable for the long-term.
+80% of the time you’re filling your plate with nutrient-rich foods including fruits, vegetables, proteins, legumes, and healthy fats.
+The remaining 20% is your wiggle room to enjoy the occasional treat and less ‘healthy’ options such as refined bread, pasta, sweets, etc. Those that follow and/or promote this way of eating find it to be a diet that’s approachable for the long term.
 It’s not restrictive and can be a way to promote healthier choices through the majority of the day but still allow yourself to indulge, all while keeping your weight in check.

 The Common Threads